Qualifying method of Copa Libertadores in Argentina: Liguilla Pre-Libertadores

+Recent methods

-From 1992-93 (for 1994 Copa Libertadores), the champions of the Apertura and Clausura tournaments got the eligibility for Copa Libertadores directly.
+From 1992–93 (for 1994 Copa Libertadores), the champions of the Apertura and Clausura tournaments got the eligibility for Copa Libertadores directly.
 When the same team won both tournaments, as was the case in 1995/96, 1996/97 and 1998/99, the runner-up of each tournament played a one-legged play-off to decide the qualification.

 Since 1999, the champions of each tournament, Apertura and Clausura and the best teams in the aggregate table qualified to play the Libertadores.
-The number of seats for Argentine clubs increased to four in 1998-99 (for 2000 Copa Libertadores) and a new method was adopted in this season, which was used until 2007.
+The number of seats for Argentine clubs increased to four in 1998–99 (for 2000 Copa Libertadores) and a new method was adopted in this season, which was used until 2007.
 The places of Copa Libertadores are allocated to the champions of Apertura and Clausura of the previous season, as well as the two best teams which have gained the highest number of points considering the combined table of Apertura and Clausura besides the two champions.
 The number of representatives increased to five in the 2003/04 season and the third team in the aggregate table also qualifies.
 For example, 2008 Copa Libertadores was represented by the 2006 Apertura champion Estudiantes (LP), 2007 Clausura champion San Lorenzo de Almagro, and the three best placed teams in the combined table of both tournaments.
 Though 2007 Apertura was held much closer to 2008 Copa Libertadores, the champion of that season cannot get the place because it was considered to be the same season of 2008 Copa Libertadores.
 So, champions of the Apertura have to wait for more than a year to play in the Copa Libertadores.

-When the same team wins both tournaments, as in 2005-06, the fourth team in the aggregate table also gets the eligibility.
+When the same team wins both tournaments, as in 2005–06, the fourth team in the aggregate table also gets the eligibility.

 Moreover, since the inauguration session, the Copa Libertadores champion has qualified automatically to the following session's tournament, like Boca Juniors in 2007.
 However, unlike the European practice, the nation receives an extra place in the tournament to accommodate the holder.
 So there were six Argentine teams playing in 2008 Copa Libertadores instead of five.

 For the 2008 Apertura, champions and teams with best average in the last three championships were eligible to play the Cup.
 After employing the old method for nearly a decade, a new method was adopted in season 2007–08, qualifying for Copa Libertadores 2009.
 The method is transitional, as it was used to prepare for the employment of the system that would be used in the following season.

 In that season, the champion of Apertura 2007, Clausura 2008 and also Apertura 2008 (i.e. the champion of the first half of the next season) would gain a place in Copa Libertadores 2009.
 Moreover, the best two teams having the best average points in 2007 Apertura, 2008 Clausura, and 2008 Apertura would also gain a place.